 Here are six common questions about COVID-19 that you might be asking:

-1. Should I be worried about my own health or that of a loved one?The risk of exposure is still considered low in San Diego and other areas, but this may change over time.
+1. Should I be worried about my own health or that of a loved one?The County of San Diego is working closely with federal and state agencies to monitor the virus in our region.
 Follow the news coming out of these public health agencies:

 - San Diego County Office of Health and Human Services